-1. On 12-13 March 2004, the Venice Commission adopted an opinion on two previous Draft laws amending the Law on National Minorities in Ukraine (see CDL-AD(2004)013).

-2. On the basis of the Commission's opinion and the expert assessments of the two draft laws made by other Council of Europe experts and by the OSCE High Commissioner on National Minorities, a new draft law was prepared, which is the result of a merger of the two previous ones.
+- 1. On 12-13 March 2004, the Venice Commission adopted an opinion on two previous Draft laws amending the Law on National Minorities in Ukraine (see CDL-AD(2004)013). - 2.
+On the basis of the Commission's opinion and the expert assessments of the two draft laws made by other Council of Europe experts and by the OSCE High Commissioner on National Minorities, a new draft law was prepared, which is the result of a merger of the two previous ones.
 This new draft was again submitted to the Commission for an expert assessment.

-3. The present opinion was adopted by the Commission at its ...
-Plenary Session (Venice, ...)
+Mr Franz Matscher was appointed to act as member rapporteur. - 3.
+The present opinion, which was drawn up on the basis of comments by Mr Matscher, was adopted by the Commission at its 59th Plenary Session (Venice, 18-19 June 2004).

 II.
-COMMENTS
+Comments

-4. The above mentioned opinion had pointed out that a series of problems raised by the two Drafts needed to be clarified.
-It is to be seen to what extent this has been done in the new draft law.

-a.
-The position of this legislation in the hierarchy of norms

-5. The position of this legislation in the hierarchy of norms has not been rendered clearer by the new Draft.

-6. According to the information submitted by the Ukrainian representatives, international treaties, including those relating to the protection of human rights and minority rights, come immediately after the Constitution and prevail over ordinary legislation.
-This is a construction which can be found in several other constitutional systems too.

-7. The Law under consideration will not be a constitutional law, but an ordinary one.
+- 4. The above mentioned opinion had pointed out that a series of problems raised by the two Drafts needed to be clarified.
+It is to be seen to what extent this has been done in the new draft law. - a.
+The position of this legislation in the hierarchy of norms - 5.
+The position of this legislation in the hierarchy of norms has not been rendered clearer by the new Draft - 6.
+According to the information submitted by the Ukrainian representatives, international treaties, including those relating to the protection of human rights and minority rights, come immediately after the Constitution and prevail over ordinary legislation.
+This is a construction which can be found in several other constitutional systems too. - 7.
+The Law under consideration will not be a constitutional law, but an ordinary one.
 Of course, the application and the implementation of this Law, which is a framework law, will need a series of other legal instruments (secondary legislation, regulations, decrees of the Cabinet of Ministers etc).
-In part, such legal instruments already exist (on education, information, local self-government), partly they have to be prepared.

-8. Pursuant to No. 4 of the Final Provisions, "within six month the Cabinet of Ministers shall bring its regulatory legal instruments into conformity with the present Act and has to ensure that the same will be done by the competent ministers and other executive authorities."
+In part, such legal instruments already exist (on education, information, local self-government), partly they have to be prepared. - 8.
+Pursuant to No. 4 of the Final Provisions, "within six month the Cabinet of Ministers shall bring its regulatory legal instruments into conformity with the present Act and has to ensure that the same will be done by the competent ministers and other executive authorities."
 This order however only refers to already adopted regulatory legal instruments, and not also to existing ordinary legislation.
 As the Venice Commission had stressed in its previous opinion (para.
 15), it would be useful if the present Law would lay down expressly its character as a lex specialis and if it would set out with some detail the guidelines which the secondary legislation had to respect.
-This has not been done in the present Draft.

-4. It would be useful if the Law would give more concrete indications as to the means to be used for the achievement of the aims and goals set out in it.
+This has not been done in the present Draft. - 9.
+It would be useful if the Law would give more concrete indications as to the means to be used for the achievement of the aims and goals set out in it.